 Upper Back Focused Lifts: Barbell Shrug

 If you’re trying to build your traps (which is the whole top half of your back), then this barbell back exercise will be very important in your workouts!

-Building big traps creates an illusion of a smaller waist so back day is the perfect opportunity to work on your traps.
+Building big traps creates an illusion of a smaller waist so your back day workout is the perfect opportunity to work on your traps.

 You can also use this movement as an assistance exercise for your deadlift if you’re trying to lift more weight!